scottkleinman/WE1S/README.md

 ##Technology Overview
 The current proposal recommends [JSON Schema](http://json-schema.org/) for modelling manifests and the [MongoDB](https://www.mongodb.org/) NoSQL database for storage.
 Web forms can be generated from and validated against JSON schema, and the resulting data can be formatted for storage in MongoDB's JSON-like format.
 Content can be parsed easily into human-readable YAML or parsed directly by processing scripts for automated processes.

 MongoDB is very well suited to these considerations.
-A MongoDB record is a single JSON object called a “collection”.
-Each collection consists of a set of keyword-value pairs called “documents”.
-These terms are confusing in the context of WE1S, so, in the discussion below, I will use the term “record” for MongoDB’s “collection”, and I will refer to keywords and their values, or sometimes “fields”, rather than “documents”.
+A MongoDB record is stored as a single BSON object called "document".
+Each document consists of a set of keyword-value pairs.
+These terms are confusing in the context of WE1S, so, in the discussion below, I will use the term “record” for MongoDB’s “document”.
 A MongoDB record looks like the following:

 ###Example 1: